ropensci/stats19/README.md

 casualties[c(4, 5, 6, 14)]
 #> # A tibble: 135,480 × 4
 #>    vehicle_reference casualty_reference casualty_class  bus_or_coach_passenger
-#>                <dbl>              <dbl> <chr>           <chr>
+#>    <chr>             <chr>              <chr>           <chr>
 #>  1 2                 1                  Driver or rider Not a bus or coach pass…
 #>  2 1                 1                  Driver or rider Not a bus or coach pass…
 #>  3 1                 1                  Driver or rider Not a bus or coach pass…
 #>  4 1                 1                  Driver or rider Not a bus or coach pass…
 #>  5 1                 2                  Passenger       Not a bus or coach pass…
 #>  6 1                 1                  Driver or rider Not a bus or coach pass…
 #>  7 2                 2                  Driver or rider Not a bus or coach pass…
 #>  8 3                 3                  Driver or rider Not a bus or coach pass…
 #>  9 1                 1                  Driver or rider Not a bus or coach pass…
 #> 10 1                 2                  Passenger       Not a bus or coach pass…
 #> # ℹ 135,470 more rows
 ```